puzrin/reflow_micro.discarded/doc/heater_assembly.md

 ![](images/mch_pads.jpg)

-Now top side is safe enough.
-To protect bottom side, fill contacts and nearby area with silicon gasket maker.
-Then wait 1 day to dry.
+Then add 2 peaces of kapton (polyimide) tape to close pads.
+And from another side, to close sticky layer and hold wire insulation.

 ![](images/mch_insulated.jpg)

-For sure you may add a peace of kapton (polyimide) tape (but that's not necessary).

 ## Final assembly